JonathanWilbur/find-my-x/README.md

 Note that the user service does not have to be used by a real human: it may be used for automation.

+There is no persistent storage, currently: all data is only held in memory, but before 1.0.0, there will be support for a low-latency key-value store, such as RocksDB or a Rust-based alternative like ReDB.

+## Vision

+In the short run, I would like this to be scalable enough for an extended family to have all of their devices providing updates, but in the long run, I would like this to become scalable enough that there are a few gigantic servers on the Internet that people use and trust.

 ## Development

 On a Debian distro, run: